 On YouTube, the description box is underneath the video and below the line where you see the title, the number of views, likes, shares, etc. On mobile devices, the description text is hidden by default.
-Just take this video of the Cute Life Hacks channel as best practice of how to write a YouTube video description.
+Just take this video of the Cute Life Hacks channel as best practice of how to write a YouTube description.

 When you compare how the description of this YouTube video gets displayed across devices you see some differences: